trusslab/megamind/README.md

+# MegaMind: A Platform for Security & Privacy Extensions for Voice Assistants

+Authors: Seyed Mohammadjavad Seyed Talebi and  Ardalan Amiri Sani, UC Irvine; Stefan Saroiu and Alec Wolman, Microsoft

+## MegaMind's demo

+<iframe width="560" height="315" src="https://www.youtube.com/embed/7o-WQlEfSXQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-# MegaMind
+## MegaMind

 MegaMind is a platform that enables users to deploy useful extensions on the Alexa virtual assistant.
 In the following document, we show how to build MegaMind from its source and deploy it on an x86 desktop.
+Please refer to our paper for technical details: [MobiSys paper](http://www.ics.uci.edu/~ardalan/papers/SeyedTalebi_MobiSys21.pdf)

 This tutorial has been tested on Ubuntu16.04 on a VMWare virtual machine with the following properties:
 20GB of storage, 2GB of RAM, and 4 CPUs.